 Swaminarayan Akshardham Temple stands among the best places to visit if you are in Ahmedabad.
 Built as per the instructions of Bhagwan Swaminarayan, the temple covers an area of about 5000 acres and is a fine example of notable architecture.
 Exhibitions, water shows, and gardens inside the premises are other highlights of the temple.

 It comes as the second largest lake in Ahmedabad and actually known as Hauz-e-Qutub Kankaria lake.
 The construction of the lakefront got completed in the 15th century.
-The lake is an incredible place to visit as you can see the zoo, toy trains, amusement parks and much more.
+The lake is an incredible place to visit as you can see the zoo, toy trains, amusement parks in India and much more.

 Standing among the best architectural wonders of the world, the best thing about the structure is that when any one of its minarets vibrates then the other minaret also vibrates for a few seconds.
 The unique architecture of this 1452 built mosque is a must-visit site if in Ahmedabad.